Lance-Tsui/Reddit-news/navigation/README.md

 Added some interfaces, including daily news in Reddit about [China](https://www.reddit.com/r/hanren/)

+Those news in Reddit are from China, however, because of censorship to so-called 'bad-news', they have to me 'moved' quickly to Reddit or other platforms.

 Use Semantic UI to beauty the web page

 Website Link: [web114.xyz](https://web114.xyz)